 In addition, interventional radiology can treat narrowed arteries that are difficult to access surgically.
 And, because these techniques are minimally invasive, they take less time and are less painful for patients, and recovery times are generally faster.

 Unfortunately, many stroke victims do not recognize the signs of stroke, or wait too long to call a doctor.
 Stroke symptoms come on very suddenly and can include the following:

 - Numbness or weakness on one side of the body

 - Confusion or problems talking or understanding speech

 - Difficulty seeing with one or both eyes

 - Difficulty walking, dizziness, or lack of coordination

 If you think you are having a stroke, go to the emergency room immediately.
 It is always better to find out you didn’t have a stroke than to learn you did and waited too long to get help.

-Sunil Rayan, M.D., is a vascular surgeon at Scripps Memorial Hospital La Jolla.
+This Scripps Health and Wellness information was provided by Sunil Rayan, MD, a vascular surgeon at Scripps Memorial Hospital La Jolla.